Sync Technologies Explained

 - Maintains sync effect

-Situation: Frame rate exceeds display maximum refresh rate
+Situation: Frame rate exceeds monitor maximum refresh rate

 G-Sync Handling: